 THIS DATE IN HISTORY: Nov.
 17

-1979: One era ends and another begins when two of hockey's greatest players face each other for the first time in their NHL careers during the Hartford Whalers' 4-0 win against the Edmonton Oilers at the Hartford Civic Center.
+1979: Two of hockey's greatest players face each other for the first time in their NHL careers during the Hartford Whalers' 4-0 win against the Edmonton Oilers at the Hartford Civic Center.

 Video: Gordie Howe, 'Mr. Hockey,' enjoyed five-decade career

 1926: The Chicago Black Hawks (they don't officially become known as the Blackhawks until 1986) defeat the Toronto St. Patricks (later the Maple Leafs) 4-1 in their first NHL game, played before a packed house at the Coliseum in Chicago.
 George Hay and Dick Irvin each score in a span of one minute early in the first period and that's more than enough offensive support for goalie Hugh Lehman.

 1932: It's a case of too much red when the Detroit Red Wings and Montreal Canadiens play for the first time in the 1932-33 season.
 The teams' sweaters are an almost-identical shade of red, so the visiting Red Wings are forced to wear white pullovers.
 Montreal wins the game 1-0 in overtime.
 George Hainsworth earns his 68th NHL shutout.

 1973: Bobby Orr sets another NHL record when he has four assists for the Boston Bruins in an 8-0 win against the Red Wings at Boston Garden.
 The four assists give him 456 for his career, the most by a defenseman in League history, and come in his 458th NHL game.
 He passes the previous mark of 452 held by Doug Harvey.

 In the same game, center Phil Esposito scores his 20th goal of the season in Boston's 18th game.
 At the time, Esposito is the fastest player to reach 20 goals.

 Video: Bobby Orr revolutionized defensive position